StephenGlasby/StephenGlasby.github.io/blog.md

 ambiguity: having the same name for different relatives, who are 5 = 2+3 steps away from you, is bound to confuse.
 Once you feel comfortable with up-down notation, you will realise that 1-up-1-down is your 0th cousin.
-In general, N-up-N-down is your (N-1)-cousin.
+In general, N-up-N-down is your (N-1)th cousin.

 Genealogists know relationships intuitively, but tend not to describe them via the position on a binary tree.
 They take a lot of words to distinguish